Attorneys who Fight for Grandparent Visitation

-It is important to understand what rights a grandparent has in respect to visitation with grandchildren.
+It is important to understand what rights a grandparent has.
 In Indiana, if the child’s parents are married, a grandparent does not have specific visitation rights to the child/children of the union.
 The parent is responsible for acting in the best interests of their child and has discretion over visitation issues.

-However there are instances which allow a grandparent to petition to court for visitation rights.
+However, there are instances that allow a grandparent to petition the court for visitation rights.
 In the state of Indiana, a grandparent can ask the court for visitation rights with their grandchild if: